Fliplet/fliplet-cli/docs/API/helpers/containers.md

 ## Define where a helper can be dropped into

-Helpers can optionally be allowed <strong>to be dropped any into rich-content containers defined by other helpers</strong>.
-To do so.
-You must define the `childOf` array property in the child helper with a list of helpers it can be dropped to:
+By default, helpers are not allowed to be dropped into other helpers.
+However, they can optionally be allowed <strong>to be dropped any into rich-content containers defined by other helpers</strong>.
+To do so you must define the `childOf` array property in the child helper with a list of helpers it can be dropped to:

 ```js
 // This helper can only be dropped in the "slider" helper